Department of Veterans Affairs.

 The FOIA, as revised, establishes OGIS's authority to provide mediation services.
 The proposed rule concerned VA's administration of the FOIA.
 VA proposed to establish binding rules for the public regarding FOIA requests and for VA personnel responsible for processing such requests.
 Accordingly, the commenter's suggestion in this regard is beyond the scope of this rulemaking.

 Regarding the commenter's recommendation that OGC provide notice concerning OGIS mediation, we note that DOJ provided guidance to agencies recommending the inclusion of notice of OGIS mediation services in final agency decisions.
 VA follows DOJ's guidance and includes OGIS's recommended language in its final agency determinations.
-Accordingly, we believe that VA fully addresses OGIS's concerns in this regard.
+Accordingly, we Start Printed Page 51891believe that VA fully addresses OGIS's concerns in this regard.

 Finally, the commenter suggested that VA include language in its FOIA regulations directing agency personnel to coordinate collaboratively with OGIS in its review of agencies' policies and procedures, as established in 5 U.S.C.
 552(h).
 However, as described above, the proposed rule concerned VA's administration of the FOIA; it addressed the agency's practices and procedures to implement the FOIA.
 VA's compliance with OGIS policies and collaboration with OGIS in FOIA matters, therefore, is beyond the scope of this rulemaking.

 In summary, we appreciate the commenter's review of VA's proposed rule.
 VA is committed to providing service to FOIA requesters that is in keeping with current law and policy pertaining to the release of information.
 We believe that as written, VA's proposed rule reflected this commitment and addressed the commenter's concerns.